-UX Designers, Product Managers and other key stakeholders in an organization spend quite a lot of time on many research methods to understand the habits, behavior and the needs of their end-users.
+UX Designers, Product Managers, and other key stakeholders in an organization spend quite a lot of time on many research methods to understand the habits, behavior, and needs of their end-users.

 Based on this understanding, UX designers and enthusiasts have been referring to a set of user experience laws formulated by scientists and UX pioneers.
 The purpose of this article is to introduce and educate people about some of these ‘laws’ of UX Design.